csrwng/hypershift-installer-1/README.md

 # Hypershift Installer

 ## Overview
 The hypershift installer is a program for running OpenShift 4.x in a hyperscale manner with many control planes hosted on a central management cluster.
+The purpose of this installer is to test [ibm-roks-toolkit](https://github.com/openshift/ibm-roks-toolkit) releases.

 ## Getting Started